habitat-sh/habitat/components/docs-chef-io/README.md

     weight = 10
 ```

-## Automate Menu Config
+## Habitat Menu Config

-The framework for the Automate menu is located in the `config.toml` file in
+The framework for the Habitat menu is located in the `config.toml` file in
 `chef/chef-web-docs` file.
 This defines the parent menu directories that each
 page can be added to.